The Generation Phases of Flow Matching: a Denoising Perspective: Additional experiments on generation phases

 which emphasizes accurate denoising around a chosen time $t^* \in [0,1]$.
 This formulation generalizes the intermediate weighting $w_t^{\mathrm{mid}}$ presented in Section~6.2, allowing us to probe the model’s sensitivity to localized temporal emphasis along the diffusion process.
 As with the baseline models, we evaluate for each $w_t^{\mathrm{mid-}t^*}$ both the per-time PSNR curves (\Cref{fig:psnr_curves_cifar_mids}) and the final FID scores (\Cref{fig:psnr_fid_cifar_mids}), complemented by pairwise model distance maps (\Cref{fig:heatmap_dist_cifar10_mid}) and the evolution of spatial regularity measured through the Jacobian spectral norm (\Cref{fig:lip_denoiser_False_mid}).

 \paragraph{Observations and discussion.} Surprisingly, despite the formal resemblance between the standard flow-matching weighting $ w_t^{\mathrm{FM}} = \frac{1}{1 - t}^{2}$ and the limiting behavior of $w_t^{\mathrm{mid-}t^*}$ as $t^* \to 1$, the results diverge markedly.
-Instead of recovering the performance of the FM baseline, we observe a sharp degradation: the FID explodes for $t^* = 0.95$, and the PSNR deteriorates across all times, including $t=0.95$ itself.
+Instead of recovering the performance of the FM baseline, we observe a sharp degradation: the FID explodes for $t^* = 0.95$, and the PSNR deteriorates across all times.
 This finding indicates that it is not straightforward to isolate the influence of a single time point: poor denoising performance at other times propagates through the training dynamics, affecting even the regions of emphasis.
-Interestingly, the model most similar to the FM-shifted baseline is obtained for $t^* = 0.2$.
-These effects are not attributable to the architectural choice of class $\Cnn$ versus $\Cshifted$, since the pair $(\mathcal{L}_{\mathrm{FM}}, \Cnn)$ also has a very good FID.
+Interestingly, the model most similar to the standard FM baseline is obtained for $t^* = 0.2$.

-Two distinct degradation regimes emerge in the FID/PSNR trends, echoing the observations of \Cref{sec:expes_perturb}.
-In the first phase, when the emphasis is placed on intermediate times $t^* \in [0.2, 0.5]$, the FID remains roughly constant and close to that of the uniform weighting $w_t^{\mathrm{den}} = 1$, yet the samples display visible drifts (\Cref{tab:cifar10_mid_samples}).
-These models appear to have learned qualitatively different denoising functions, offering insights into how weighting can modulate trajectory alignment.
-In the second phase, corresponding to larger times $t^* \in [0.6, 0.9]$, image quality degrades sharply, both in terms of FID and PSNR.
+Two distinct degradation regimes emerge in the FID/PSNR trends, consistent with the observations of \Cref{sec:expes_perturb}.
+In the first regime, where the emphasis is placed on intermediate times $t^\star \in [0.2, 0.5]$, the FID remains nearly unchanged and close to the SOTA baseline.
+Pairwise distances (\Cref{fig:heatmap_dist_cifar10_mid}) and PSNR curves (\Cref{fig:psnr_curves_cifar_mids}) show that, while denoising performance in the early phase worsens as $t^\star$ increases, this mainly induces sample drift rather than a loss in overall generation quality (see samples in \Cref{tab:cifar10_mid_samples}).
+These models appear to have learned qualitatively different denoising functions, highlighting how weighting choices can modulate trajectory alignment.

-Pairwise distance analysis corroborates these observations: the distance from samples generated using the baseline model increases monotonically with $t^*$, with a mild peak around $t^* = 0.7$.
-We hypothesize that this pattern reflects two regimes: a ``drift perturbation'' regime for lower $t^*$, where structural shifts dominate, and a ``noise amplification'' regime for higher $t^*$, where instability in late-time dynamics prevails.
-Indeed, models with $t^* = 0.5$ and $t^* = 0.8$ exhibit comparable distances to the baseline while producing qualitatively distinct images (\Cref{tab:cifar10_mid_samples}).

-Finally, these findings align with our analysis of the Lipschitz constant.
-Models that drastically reduce their Lipschitz constant relative to the FM baseline in the interval $t \in [0.3, 0.6]$ coincide with those exhibiting catastrophic FID degradation.
-Conversely, ``drift-perturbed'' models tend to suppress the Lipschitz constant primarily for $t \in [0, 0.3]$, while maintaining higher expressivity in the mid-range $t \in [0.3, 0.6]$.
+In the second regime, for larger times $t^\star \in [0.6, 0.9]$, image quality degrades sharply: both FID and intermediate-time PSNR deteriorate, and pairwise distances decrease again for $t^\star > 0.8$.